mohithshuka/Speech-to-Image-main/Speech-to-Image-main/README.md

 - Streamlit
 - Speech Recognition libraries

+To Run Speech-to-Image Generation
+- open Speech-to-Image main
+- then open abc
+- run abc
+- streamlit run abc.py

+The deploy code is here Click on this and see  https://speech-to-image-main-jtwsxafoptajeo6wtt2ngv.streamlit.app

 ### 🤝 Contributions
 Contributions are welcome!
 Fork the repository, enhance it, and submit a pull request.